List of Santa Barbara characters: Hayley Benson

 Hayley Benson arrived in Santa Barbara in 1986 after running away from her parents.
 She came to live with her aunt, Gina.
 Hayley soon won the sympathy of Ted Capwell, who gave her a job at the Capwell mansion.
 As time passed, Hayley got involved in a group that protested the casino in town.
 During one of their activities, Hayley threw a projectile that ended up exploding and killing Amy Perkins Wallace.
-Ted married Hayley so he wouldn't have to testify against her.
+Ted married Hayley so he would not have to testify against her.

 Things got more complicated when Ted's ex-girlfriend Laken Lockridge returned to town.
 At the same time, Hayley was raped by an unknown attacker.
-She sought comfort in Ted, who couldn't be around her anymore.
+She sought comfort in Ted, who could not be around her anymore.
 Hayley then ended up with Jake Morton.
 They started a relationship and Ted eventually divorced Hayley so the happy couple could enjoy their lives.
 Unfortunately, early in 1988, Hayley was run over by Carmen Castillo's drunk boyfriend.